-The Nature Trail is a ˝ mile trail that starts near the park entrance station and provides visitor access to old growth sycamore trees, accessible day use picnicking and coastal views.
+The Nature Trail is a 0.6 mile trail that starts near the park entrance station and takes visitors on a hike through a riparian corridor with large scycamore and oak trees, and offers coastal views as well as an accessible day use picnic area.
 Accessible parking is provided near the park entrance station.
 Accessible restrooms are provided at the main day use parking lot.

-Visitors to El Capitan State Beach can enjoy the views of the Pacific Ocean and the Channel Islands from a bluff-top bike trail/walkway.
+Bluff-Top Bike Trail: Visitors to El Capitan State Beach can enjoy the views of the Pacific Ocean and the Channel Islands from a bluff-top bike trail/walkway.
 Part of the trail has been closed because of coastal erosion so it is no longer possible to travel between El Capitan and Refugio State Beaches, but parts of the trail remain open.
 The trail has fairly level sections, and parts of it may be usable, and challenging, for strong wheelchair users.
 An accessible restroom is located in the day use parking lot.
-For additional information, call (805) 968-1033.

-Contact Entry Station staff or Camp Host for beach wheelchair information.
+Contact park staff at the entrance station or the Camp Host for beach wheelchair information.